Thor: Love and Thunder: Theatrical

-Thor: Love and Thunder premiered at the El Capitan Theatre in Hollywood on June 23, 2022.
+Thor: Love and Thunder premiered at the El Capitan Theatre in Hollywood, Los Angeles, on June 23, 2022.
 The film was theatrically released in Australia on July 6, 2022, in the United Kingdom, Ireland, and New Zealand on July 7, and in the United States on July 8, 2022, in 4DX, RealD 3D, IMAX, ScreenX, and Dolby Cinema.
 It was previously set for release on November 5, 2021, but was delayed to February 18, 2022, due to the COVID-19 pandemic.
 It was then moved up a week to February 11 once Doctor Strange in the Multiverse of Madness was rescheduled from November 2021 to March 2022, and delayed once again to May 6, 2022, in December 2020, before shifting to the July 2022 date in October 2021.
 It is part of Phase Four of the MCU.
 The El Capitan Theatre hosted two sensory inclusive screenings of the film in July 2022, featuring expedited check in, a "calming" lobby, reduced capacity, and gift bags for guests with items to aid with anxiety.

 The film was not released in Malaysia, Brunei, Kuwait, Bahrain, Saudi Arabia, Egypt, Oman, Qatar, and Jordan due to containing LGBT elements.
 Variety reported that the Malaysian release did not happen because Disney refused to make cuts to the film requested by the Film Censorship Board of Malaysia.
 The Malaysian government confirmed that this was due to LGBT elements not being cut from the film.
+However, the film became available on Disney+ in the Middle East region on September 8, 2022.

 Home media

 Thor: Love and Thunder was released on Disney+ on September 8, 2022, part of Disney+ Day, with the option to view the theatrical version of the film or an IMAX Enhanced version.
 It was released by Walt Disney Studios Home Entertainment on Ultra HD Blu-ray, Blu-ray, and DVD on September 27.
 The home media includes audio commentary, deleted scenes, a gag reel, and various behind-the-scenes featurettes.
 According to the streaming aggregator JustWatch, Thor: Love and Thunder was the 3rd most streamed film in the United States in 2022.

+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that Thor: Love and Thunder was watched for 1.5 billion minutes from September 5—11, 2022, making it the most-streamed film of the week.
+The following week, from September 12–18, 2022, it garnered 621 million minutes of watch time, ranking as the most-streamed film for the second week in a row.